Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ![Sample Deployed URL](/docs/verifiable-document/document-template/netlify-deployed.png)

-Once the site has been deployed, you will obtain the url to the document renderer site.
-In the above example, the url is `https://frosty-joliot-c02c3d.netlify.com/`.
+Once the site has been deployed, you will obtain the URL to the document renderer site.
+In the above example, the URL is `https://frosty-joliot-c02c3d.netlify.com/`.

 Note that the website will be an empty page when viewed directly.
+This is normal because it is not meant to be viewed directly through a web browser.

 > Save the website url for future reference.
+You should also update the `$template.url` in your OA document.

 ## Additional Note for Production Document Renderer

 It is recommended to use a custom domain you own for the document renderer website in production.
 This prevents locking in to any specific third party hosting provider.

-If you are using netlify, you may check out [how to enable custom domains](https://docs.netlify.com/domains-https/custom-domains/).
+If you are using Netlify, we recommend you to check out [how to enable custom domains](https://docs.netlify.com/domains-https/custom-domains/).